 What’s your favourite?

 Mine is definitely the bubbles, along with the magnifying glass one (“Honey I Shrunk The Kids”) and of course St Mungo.
+The detail in them is just astounding, and it’s just incredible how lifelike they are!
 I also love the pirate girl – I stumbled across that completely by accident, as I’m sure I will many more!

 And let’s not forget the ORIGINAL Glasgow “street art”: